davidseg1997/percentile/README.md

 06091         | Sierra        | 192.55        | 40                 |

-Now we a column for the performance percentile.
+Now we have a column for the performance percentile.